 Professor of Sociology, Ball State University

-His current work focuses on parental leave as a policy and practice that may help to reduce family inequality.
-He has published numerous studies on this topic, and findings demonstrate that when fathers take longer periods of leave, they are more involved in their children’s lives, mothers report better relationships with fathers, children report better relationships with their fathers when they get older, and parents are less likely to end their relationship.
+His current work focuses on parental leave as a policy and practice that may help to reduce family and gender inequality.
+His work demonstrates that when fathers take longer periods of leave, they are more involved in their children’s lives, mothers report better relationships with fathers, children report better relationships with their fathers when they get older, and parents are less likely to end their relationship.
 Additionally, mothers are more likely to engage in positive parenting practices and have better mental health when they take longer periods of leave.
-As such, increasing access to parental leave will likely improve family outcomes and help to reduce family inequalities.
+Through the use of survey experiments, he is currently considering ways in which we can change the culture surrounding parental leave-taking in the U.S. Evidence suggests that workers are viewed as more committed to their job and as better parents when leave policies and workplace culture is more favorable.
+There is also evidence that favorable leave policies may help to reduce gender equality.

-Dr. Petts has received funding for his work on parental leave from Eunice Kennedy Shriver National Institute of Child Health and Human Development.
-His research has been published in top academic journals such as American Sociological Review, Social Forces, Journal of Marriage and Family, and Sex Roles.
-His research has also been featured in media outlets such as ABC News, Bloomberg News, CNN, Forbes, The New York Times, and the Wall Street Journal.
-He is also a member of the International Network on Leave Policies & Research (www.leavenetwork.org), which is an international network of leave policy experts who publish an annual review of international leave policies.
+Dr. Petts has received funding for his work from the Eunice Kennedy Shriver National Institute of Child Health and Human Development and the National Science Foundation.
+His research has been published in top academic journals such as American Sociological Review, Social Forces, and Journal of Marriage and Family.
+His research has been featured in media outlets such as ABC News, CNN, The New York Times, and the Wall Street Journal.
+He is also a member of the International Network on Leave Policies & Research (www.leavenetwork.org), an international network of leave policy experts who publish an annual review of international leave policies.